Tim Franks

 Timothy Henry Franks (born 14 May 1968) is a British journalist and radio presenter who presents Newshour, the flagship news and current affairs programme on BBC World Service radio.
 He also, from time to time, presents Hardtalk on BBC World News, and documentaries across BBC TV and radio.
 He was previously an award-winning foreign correspondent for the BBC.

-Early and personal life

-Franks was born in Moseley, Birmingham.
-He was educated at King Edward's School, Birmingham, and at Wadham College, Oxford University, where he graduated with a 2:1 (B.A.Hons) in Oriental Studies (Chinese).
-He is married, and has three children.

 Early career

-He joined the BBC in 1990, as a BBC World Service Production Trainee, and spent five years as a producer, reporter and part-time presenter.
+He joined the BBC in 1990, as a BBC World Service production trainee, and spent five years as a producer, reporter and part-time presenter.
 In 1995, he was appointed World Service Political Reporter, based at Westminster, and then World Service Political Correspondent in 1997.
 He covered not just British politics but events in Northern Ireland, including the breakdown of the IRA ceasefire in 1996, civil disorder over the Parades in Northern Ireland, and the Good Friday Agreement.

-In 1999, he became a political correspondent for domestic BBC TV and radio, including a spell as the political correspondent for Today.
+In 1999, he became a political correspondent for domestic BBC TV and radio, including a spell as the political correspondent for the Today programme on BBC Radio 4.
 He also started presenting, from time to time, The World at One and contributing to the arts pages of the New Statesman magazine.